Brushed dc motor

 III.
 Conduction, transfer of heat by actual physical contact, molecule to molecule

-Boiler Specification:
+Boilers Specification:

 The heating surface is any part of the boiler metal that has hot gases of combustion on one side and water on the other.
 Any part of the boiler metal that actually contributes to making steam is heating surface.
 The amount of heating surface of a boiler is expressed in square meters.
 The larger the heating surface a boiler has, the more efficient it becomes.
 The quantity of the steam produced is indicated in tons of water evaporated to steam per hour.
 Maximum continuous rating is the hourly evaporation that can be maintained for 24 hours.
 F & A means the amount of steam generated from water at 100°C to saturated steam at 100°C.

-Boiler Systems:
+Boilers Systems:

 The boiler system comprises of: feed water system, steam system and fuel system.
 The feed water system provides water to the boiler and regulates it automatically to meet the steam demand.
 Various valves provide access for maintenance and repair.
 The steam system collects and controls the steam produced in the boiler.
 Steam is directed through a piping system to the point of use.
 Throughout the system, steam pressure is regulated using valves and checked with steam pressure gauges.
 The fuel system includes all equipment used to provide fuel to generate the necessary heat.
 The equipment required in the fuel system depends on the type of fuel used in the system